How the shutdown is messing with your vacation

 Passports and visas still being processed

-In a statement released at the start of the shutdown, the Bureau of Consular Affairs said that "scheduled passport and visa services in the United States and at our U.S. Embassies and Consulates overseas will continue during the lapse in appropriations as the situation permits."
+In an advisory released at the start of the shutdown, the Bureau of Consular Affairs said that "scheduled passport and visa services in the United States and at our U.S. Embassies and Consulates overseas will continue during the lapse in appropriations as the situation permits."

+A US State Department official said facilities "will remain open as long as there are sufficient fees to support operations."

+Domestic passport agencies located in government buildings affected by a lapse in appropriations may be closed to the public, the official said.

-Calls and inquiries will still be accepted by the National Visa Center, National Passport Information Center and Kentucky Consular Center.
+Calls and inquiries will still be accepted by the National Visa Center, National Passport Information Center and Kentucky Consular Center, the Bureau of Consular Affairs advisory said.

-The bureau's website will not be updated, with the exception of urgent security information, the statement said.
+The bureau's website will not be updated, with the exception of urgent security information, the advisory said.

 CNN's Devan Cole contributed to this report.